Scurvy is better known as severe vitamin C deficiency.

 - gastrointestinal bleeding

-- severe jaundice, which is yellowing of the skin and eyes
+- severe jaundice, which is the yellowing of your skin and eyes

 - generalized pain, tenderness, and swelling